 Owing to the presence of settlers in Hebron, the military did not withdraw from the city as part of the Interim Agreement (Oslo II Accord).
 In 1997, Israel and the PLO signed the Hebron Agreement (The Protocol Concerning the Redeployment in Hebron) which addressed the redeployment of Israeli forces in the city.
 Under the agreement, Hebron was divided into two areas: H1 and H2.
-Responsibility for security and civilian matters in Area H1 – where most of the Palestinian residents of Hebron live (approx. 115,000 at the time) – was formally handed over to the Palestinian Authority as was done in all other West Bank cities.
+Responsibility for security and civilian matters in Area H1 – where most of the Palestinian residents of Hebron live (approx. 115,000 at the time, now approx. 166,000) – was formally handed over to the Palestinian Authority as was done in all other West Bank cities.
 As for Area H2, Israel retained responsibility for security matters there, while the PA received authority only for civilian matters relating to local Palestinian residents.
 Some 35,000 Palestinians and 500 settlers were living in H2 at the time, and Hebron’s Old City was designated a part of H2.

 Palestinians living in the area are subjected to extreme restrictions on their movement by car or on foot – including the closure of main streets – while settlers are free to go where they wish.
 In addition, the military has issued shutdown orders to hundreds of stores and commercial establishments in the area.